Alfredo D'Ambrosio: Works

 Both his Violin Concertos were performed and recorded on a DVD Achord Pictures in Lucca, on October 7, 2018 (soloists Laura Bortolotto and Christian Sebastianutto, conductor Alan Freiles).

 Both Violin Concertos are on NAXOS Videolibrary.

 Jean-Jacques Kantorow and Orchestre de Douai conducted by Arie van Beck recorded both “Violin Concertos” by d’Ambrosio in 2021 and 2022-cd “Soupir éditions” S256, together with “First and Second Canzonetta”,”Romance”,”Introduction et Humoresque”,”Sérénade”, for Violin and Piano (pianist Haruko Ueda).

-13 pieces for Violins and Piano, dedicated by their Author to famous musicians or friends, were recorded on December 2021 in Hungary (Gödollö) by Lucilla Rose Mariotti-violin- and Zsuzsanna Homor-piano, on a DVD Achord Pictures.
+13 pieces for Violins and Piano, dedicated by their Author to famous musicians or friends, were recorded in December 2021 in Hungary (Gödollö) by Lucilla Rose Mariotti-violin- and Zsuzsanna Homor-piano, on a DVD Achord Pictures.

 The complete list of Alfredo d'Ambrosio compositions for Violin and Piano has been recorded on 3 cds by Gran Duo Italiano (Mauro Tortorelli violin and Angela Meluso piano) for Brilliant Classics in 2022.